videsk/jwt-webauth/README.md

 ### Expiration time
 When you initialize WebAuth, automatically create a expiration checker with a `setInterval` that check expiration of access token **every 1 second**.
 If token expires will be executed `expired` function.

 But if you set a `refresh token`, so WebAuth try to get a new `access token`.
-If the server return a 403 error, it runs `expired` function, but if the server returns other error different of 403, WebAuth enter in a loop for try 5 times, before apply a delay of 5 seconds.
+If the server return a error that match with `status` configured, it runs `expired` function, but if the server returns other different `status` error, WebAuth enter in a loop for try 5 times, before apply a delay of 5 seconds.

 This is designed for avoid crash app if the server is not available.